Christians got Trumped!

 We sacrificed much of our positive testimony for the sake of what we thought to be best for America.
 We got our values mixed up and identified ourselves with the wrong person.
 We chose to be Martha when we should have been Mary (Luke 10:38-42).
 We were concerned about worldly matters when we should have been concerned for the things that pertain to Christ.
 By choosing to associate ourselves with such a man as Donald Trump, we risked marring our testimony for Christ.
 I think we lost big time.
 We’re never to do anything that could damage our testimony as followers of Christ.
 He is the One we represent.

 Evangelical Christians are now so closely tied with Trump, that the name of Christ is being associated with that same person.
 Who we actually represent is not as clear as it used to be.
-This is what happens when we don’t cling solely to Christ, and choose to identify with someone of such deplorable character.
+This is what happens when we don’t cling solely to Christ, and instead choose to identify with someone of such deplorable character.
 It affects public perception.
 It confuses what we actually believe and stand for in their eyes.
-What we stand for and who we actually represent as followers of Christ, should never be in doubt by anyone.
+What we stand for and who we actually represent as followers of Christ, should never be blurred or in doubt by anyone.
 If we stick to our Christ-ordained mission and make wise decisions, who we are and who we represent will never be in doubt.
 We’re to be a light in the world, but our association with Trump has dimmed that light.
 Jesus is the light of the world, and for our light to shine brightly, we must remain in His light.